peardeck/code-challenge-teacher-roster/README.md

     * Files are defined in their respective directories of `/client/my-teacher-dashboard/classrooms/` and `/client/my-teacher-dashboard/students/`
     * There is currently no working server-side data thing, but the beginnings of one is there if you want to mess with it (it proxies to port 3001, so set that as your server port)

-OPTIONAL:
+**Optional**:
-If you want to convert this to use TypeScript, follow [this tutorial](https://nextjs.org/learn/excel/typescript).
+If you want to convert this to use TypeScript, following [this tutorial](https://nextjs.org/learn/excel/typescript) may be helpful.

 ## Setup
   0. Ensure you have `git` installed on your computer